I have nothing but praise for Audley who are a true specialist in what they do. Not only that they...

 The hotel is only suitable for older children, who must be 12 years or older to stay.

 The hotel has two pairs of charm rooms, with interconnecting doors.
-A third bed can also be put in to certain rooms for an adult or a child.
+A third bed can also be added in certain rooms for an adult or a child.

 Facilities and activities